 Jan.
 10, 2020– ATLANTA – The National Peanut Board will hold its quarterly Board and committee meetings in Atlanta, Ga., February 11-12, 2020.
 The Board’s Research Committee will consider requests for FY-20 funding for production research from state peanut producer organizations and universities.
 Funding production research to make America’s peanut farmers more competitive is a core part of the Board’s mission.

 Dan Ward of Clarkton, N.C. is a seventh-generation farmer who has spent a lifetime helping to advance peanut research and promotions by taking time away from his farm to serve as a farmer representative on various industry boards and committees.
-We sat down with Ward, this year’s Chairman of the National Peanut Board, to find out what inspired him to spend as much time in the board room as he does in the field.
+We sat down with Ward, a former Chairman of the National Peanut Board, to find out what inspired him to spend as much time in the board room as he does in the field.
 We also asked about some of the challenges and opportunities facing the industry when it comes to production research.